 Thankfully with the advent of tools such as YouTube, the dissemination of good information is much greater than it was in the past.
 Previous members of the Maynard Ferguson Band such as Lynn Nicholson make videos explaining how they can perform very physically demanding music for long shows without doing themselves physical harm and this information is freely available to anyone with a fast enough internet connection.

 Squeezing a plastic bottle from the bottom with the cap off will not expel the contents of that bottle with any force.
 That is because there is nothing to resist the flow and no compression is created.
 In order for us to generate compression there needs to be a small aperture that resists the flow of air.
 In other words, in order to make compression you need something to hold the air in.
+Drilling a small hole in the cap of the bottle and screwing it back on will give you different experience as now the air has to squeeze through the small hole.
+Notice how much harder you can squeeze the bottle.
+Similarly, when your embouchure can correctly resist the flow of air you are able to use more body strength to compel the air into sound production.
+In order to blow hard you need something to blow against!

-This may sound backwards, but so far there has been nothing discussed that is outside the realms of understanding traditional playing technique.
-Under normal circumstances the only thing that resists the flow of air is the lips.
-This is why they need to build up strength for a player to have any stamina or ability in the high tessitura of the instrument.
+Under normal circumstances the only thing that resists the flow of air is the throat of the mouthpiece and the lips.
+This is why players need to build up strength to have any stamina or ability in the high tessitura of the instrument.
 However this is the point where the TCE is different.
-Players who play with their tongue through their teeth resist the flow of air and generate compression with their tongue.
+Players who play with their tongue anchored through their teeth resist the flow of air and generate compression with their tongue.
 A small aperture is formed between the top of the tongue and the cutting edge of the top teeth.
 The tongue is a much stronger muscle than the lips, and this is why the TCE is so effective.
 It also means that with practise players who use the TCE will only need around 1/3 of the air that most use to play a phrase.
-The physical effort that goes into playing is vastly reduced and they can focus of playing music rather than mere survival.
+Now they can focus of playing music rather than mere survival.